jpwrobinson/OpenDerby/README.md

 * did you find any interesting datasets?
 * what did you publish?!

-To learn more about contributing, see [our contributor code of conduct.](/CONTRIBUTING.md)
+To learn more about contributing, check out our [Issues tracker](https://github.com/jpwrobinson/OpenDerby/issues) and see [our contributor code of conduct.](/CONTRIBUTING.md).

 ***